|Nation||United States of America (USA)|

 During a 42 minute scan of the planet, Mariner 2 gathered significant data on the Venusian atmosphere and the surface before continuing on to heliocentric orbit.
 The radiometers, in particular, were able to conduct five scans of the night side of the planet, eight across the terminator, and five on the daylight side.

 NASA maintained contact until 07:00 UT Jan.
 3, 1963, when the spacecraft was 53.9 million miles (86.7 million kilometers) from Earth, a new distance record for a deep space probe.

 The data returned implied that there was no significant difference in temperature across Venus.
 Readings from Mariner 2’s microwave radiometer indicated temperatures of 421 degrees Fahrenheit (216 degrees Celsius) on the dark side to 459 degrees Fahrenheit (237 degrees Celsius) on the dayside.

 Mariner 2 also found that there was a dense cloud layer that extended from 35 to 50 miles (56 to 80 kilometers) above the surface.
 The spacecraft detected no discernable planetary magnetic field, partly explained by the great distance between the spacecraft and the planet.

-If in terms of scientific results Mariner 2 was only a modest success, it still retains the honor of being the very first successful planetary science mission in history.
+In terms of scientific results, Mariner 2 was only a modest success, but it still retains the honor of being the very first successful planetary science mission in history.